Work Experience: Entry-Level Reverse Engineer / Malware Analyst (6 months)

 Challenges: Got confused in debugger interface, didn’t understand the difference between VA and RVA.
 Took several attempts and explanations.

 Achievement: Successfully unpacked first sample independently!
-Felt like a real reverse engineer.

 Project 3: Analysis of Suspicious PowerShell Script (December 2024)